 Simon joined Greenovate!
 Europe in 2012, and since then has led the production of a number of studies and reports for clients such as INTERREG IVC, Interreg Europe and the CENTRAL EUROPE Programme about policies that can promote renewable energy, energy efficiency and eco-innovation.
 In European projects, Simon has led Work Packages on Dissemination and Exploitation for the EuroPruning (Bio-economy; FP7 KBBE), SWIP (Wind Energy; FP7), ETFE-MFM (BIPV; FP7), and ADVANCEFUEL (Renewable Fuels; Horizon 2020) projects, developing communication strategies and activities to deliver project results to policy-makers, businesses, researchers and the public.
 Additionally, Simon co-ordinates the communication and networking efforts of the global ‘Innovation for Sustainable Development Network’ (inno4sd.net), being created by the Horizon 2020 project ‘green.eu’, and contributes to the policy oriented activities of the ProBIO project (Bio-economy; Horizon 2020), and is a Thematic Expert in Low-carbon Economy for the Interreg Europe Policy Learning Platform.

 Within G!E, Simon is responsible for policy monitoring and the development of position papers, co-ordinating and collecting input from members on sustainability and innovation related topics.
 He is also responsible for G!E’s communications work, including the website and members’ newsletter, and monitors funding and business opportunities.

 Simon comes from the United Kingdom and holds a Master’s degree in European Studies from King’s College London, specialising in environmental policy-making and lobbying.
 Prior to joining Greenovate!
 Europe, Simon worked for an electoral reform campaign and a member of the House of Commons.
-A native English speaker, he also has an intermediate command of French and German, and a basic knowledge of Dutch and Italian.
+A native English speaker, he also has an intermediate knowledge of French and German, and a basic knowledge of Dutch and Italian.